pluralsight/guides/in-review/ruby-ruby-on-rails/handling-file-upload-using-ruby-on-rails-5-api/article.md

   mount_uploader :picture, PictureUploader
 end
 ```
- When a new modal instance is created, the uploader will automatically associate the <code> picture </code> with it.
+ When a new model instance is created, the uploader will automatically associate the <code> picture </code> with it.
 The picture will contain the url with the image, which can be reached through <code> Item.pciture.url</code>.

  Next, add the <code> :picture </code> parameter as a permitted parameter:
 ```ruby